eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 1. Foresee that the election will produce a cycle
 2. Be able to gauge the relative strengths of the matchups to know *which* two matchups are the weakest (and you better be sure about the order)
 3. Be able to coordinate a large coalition of voters to insincerely change their votes in the exact right way to achieve the swap.
-4. Have that coalition be sufficiently large that you can actually change the relative strengths of the matchups, and hopefully disturb nothing else in the election.
+4. Have that coalition be sufficiently large that you can actually change the relative strengths of the matchups, and hopefully disturb nothing else in the election (and hope nobody performs any counterstrategy to negate your efforts).

 Or, if you somehow actually have the resources to perform a *strong* manipulation, then you still have to be quite confident about the relative margins of the other matchups.

 I simply do not see this as a practical concern.
 If you are a voter voting in such an election, I cannot recommend enough that you vote sincerely.
 There is effectively no way to do this without an unrealistic amount of knowledge, foresight, confidence, and *resources*.

 Just vote honestly.
 Vote for your favorite in their matchups.
 Vote for your second choice against your last choice.
+This system gives you the opportunity to have say in every single race, whether it is competitive or not.
+Don't think about strategy, just vote.